 Once hearing is damaged, it often can't be restored.

-If you're unsure how to best communicate with a hearing impaired colleague, ask them.
+If you are unsure how to best communicate with a colleague who has a hearing impairment, ask them.

 Many people with hearing loss experience a drop in self-esteem and confidence because of their impaired ability to communicate.